Logo Printed Sweatshirts and Hoodies

 Why Printed Jumpers are a Smart Choice for Your Brand

-Ever picked up a free hoodie and thought, “Yeah… I’m never wearing that”?
+Ever picked up a free branded hoodie and thought, “Yeah… I’m never wearing that”?
 Same.
 It’s usually a boxy mess with a logo the size of Wales slapped across the chest like a last-minute GCSE project.
 Luckily your jumpers don't have to be that way.
 In fact, when done right (with Steel City to help), they're one of the smartest branding moves you can make.

-Let’s talk sweatshirts and hoodies.
+Let’s talk branded sweatshirts and hoodies.
 Not just “cosy Sunday on the sofa” staples - but walking billboards that don’t feel like billboards.
 Think of them less like merchandise, and more like streetwear with a mission.
 When your team or customers throw one on, they’re not just keeping warm - they’re repping you.
 Voluntarily.
 In public.
 Imagine the marketing execs at The Guardian or Nike ignoring that kind of ROI.
 Exactly - they wouldn’t.

 However, you can’t just chuck your logo on any old cotton and call it a day.
 Fit matters.
 Fabric matters.
 Placement?
 Oh, that really matters.
 It’s the difference between “nice hoodie, where d’you get it?” and “is that… company merch?”

 First: wearability.
 If it’s scratchy, shapeless, or clings in all the wrong places - it’s going straight to the back of the wardrobe, alongside that novelty Christmas jumper from 2014.
 Second: pride.
 People don’t want to feel like walking ads.
 But if the design's sharp, the quality’s there, and it actually fits well?
-That hoodie becomes part of their go-to kit.
+That branded hoodie becomes part of their go-to kit.
 And that’s when the magic happens - your brand gets airtime on the bus, in the pub, at the gym.

-Branded Clothing Has a High Perceived Value
+Branded Hoodies Have a High Perceived Value

-You’re knackered, you’ve smashed snooze three times, but you pull on that comfy, familiar sweatshirt - bam, you’re instantly 23% more ready to face the chaos.
-Now imagine that hoodie’s got your company logo stitched into it.
+You’re knackered, you’ve smashed snooze three times, but you pull on that comfy, familiar branded sweatshirt - bam, you’re instantly 23% more ready to face the chaos.
+Now imagine that promotional hoodie’s got your company logo stitched into it.
 Suddenly, it’s not just about comfort - it’s about connection.

 It gets worn, not binned.
 It says, “We actually thought about this,” rather than “We panicked and bought 500 plastic keyrings.”
 There’s real perceived value in something you’d actually wear on a Saturday trip to B&Q or a pub garden.